Firebrand (Marvel Comics): Gary Gilbert

-Gary Gilbert wore a suit with an armored exoskeleton that gave him superhuman strength and resistance to fire.
-It also housed flamethrowers (which allowed him to fire thermal blasts from his hands), one mounted on each wrist, and flying jets that gave him the ability to fly.

-Other Firebrands
+Russ Broxtel

-After Gilbert's death, a man named Russ Broxtel was seen acting as the new fire-themed member of the eco-terrorist group known as the Force of Nature, and fought Spider-Man.
+After Gilbert's death, a man named Russ Broxtel becomes Firebrand and joins the Force of Nature.
 With Force of Nature, he also battled Cloak and Dagger and the New Warriors.
 Firebrand was later hired by R.A.I.D and helped into London by Fasaud.
 The Arabian Knight confronted Firebrand who struck back with a wall of flame.
 Protected by his magic uniform, the Knight stopped Firebrand.

 After Civil War, Firebrand returned to the United States.
 Donning a new suit, he attempted to rob a gas station.
 He was stopped by Young Avengers members Hawkeye and Patriot.
 Firebrand escaped and was later seen along with King Cobra, Mauler and Mister Hyde, who attacked Yellowjacket, Constrictor and other Initiative staff and trainees.

+Richard L. "Rick" Dennison

 Richard L. "Rick" Dennison was the third Firebrand.
 He was an anti-capitalist eco-terrorist who worked with a group called the Flaming Sword, and he fought Iron Man on several occasions.
 After he recovered, Firebrand returned with the Flaming Sword and kidnapped Osborn Chemical vice-president Charles Standish.
 He was then confronted by the Avengers and he was defeated.
 Firebrand later appeared as a member of the Shadow Council's incarnation of the Masters of Evil.

 Baron Zemo later recruited Firebrand, Flying Tiger and Plantman II to join his "New Masters".
 They later encounter Steve Rogers, the original Captain America, Free Spirit and Jack Flag.
 During the fight, Firebrand is defeated by Free Spirit.

+Amanda

 A female Firebrand was recruited by Mandarin and Zeke Stane in a plot to dispose of Iron Man.
 She is later hired along with Living Laser and Vibro by a Colombian drug lord to protect his bunker from Iron Man, who is after an Extremis virus sample; she ends up knocked unconscious by sleeping gas released from Iron Man's armor.
-During the Infinity storyline, Firebrand was among the villains enlisted by Spymaster to assault the nearly-defenseless Stark Tower.
+During the Infinity storyline, Firebrand was among the villains enlisted by Spymaster to attack Stark Tower.
 In this appearance, her first name is revealed to be Amanda.

+Unnamed Firebrand

+An unnamed incarnation of Firebrand appears in Deadpool (vol. 5) #27 as a criminal who Deadpool targets and later kills.

+Erikson Hades

+Erikson Hades is the sixth Firebrand and one of several villains hired by councilman Dick Snerd to attack Detroit.